 Q: When can I practice?

-A: Once your license number has been issued, you may practice.
+A: Once your license number has been issued and you receive an email with your licensure effective date, you may practice.

 Q: How can I print a certificate?